timescale/docs.timescale.com-content/tutorials/tutorial-hello-timescale.md

 Estimated time for completion: 25 minutes.

 ### Pre-requisites
-To complete this tutorial, you will need a cursory knowedge of the Structured Query Language (SQL).
+To complete this tutorial, you will need a cursory knowledge of the Structured Query Language (SQL).
 The tutorial will walk you through each SQL command, but it will be helpful if you've seen SQL before.ß